awheeler-gc/software-design-lab/templates/journal.md

 # Anthony's Technical Journal

+## Weeks Eleven & Twelve: CCNY?
+More like CCN-WHY?!

+To preface, I apologize for that AWFUL pun.
+So these weeks were mostly dedicated to my team and our final project.
+Lauren, Senom, and I were recruited by Marie to optimize the CUNY City College Scholarship page.
+My primary role was to be Content Developer, so I had to go in, pull whatever information I needed/could salvage, and rework them into 5 different dynamic but digestible static site pages.
+The original scholarship page for CCNY was(is) super inaccessible.
+The colors are all super light grays or super dark purples.
+There's only one giant page, which has a very confusing order to it.
+AND it has does not really provide helpful information and links to what students are wanting and needing out of this critical campus resource.

+So, I went in and divided the page up.
+I had to do research on specific regulations pertaining to CCNY specifically, and then the greater umbrella that is the City University of New York.
+I then re-wrote the information to be more digestable for their target audience (undergraduate students, roughly 18 or so years of age) and provided links where neccessary.
+We overextended and tried to insert a dynamic form directly on the page, but I think Lauren and Senom could provide more details on that.

+Hours 1 & 2: Reading through the website and determining what was appropriate to salvage, what needed alterations, and what needed to be trashed.
+Hour 3: Making edits
+Hour 4: Finding appropriate/functioning links to scholarships and help pages for student needs Hour 5: Applying changes to a document and reorganizing them to be efficiently divided Hour 6: Sharing new content with the team members and communicating purposes with the client.

 ## Weeks Nine & Ten: Food with a Dash of SQL

 I ask you bare with me here, I've been squeezing in these lab hours between my jobs.
 I just started working for/joined the CUNY Academic Commons team, so I have been stretched a little thin lately between that, being the program assistant for Digital Humanities and Data Analysis & Visualization, and teaching at LaGuardia!
 So, for this entry, I went ahead and played with databases, specifically using SQL.